franiart/franiart/README.md

 - 🌱 I am currently learning from the front-end-stack world.
 - 📫 How to reach me? **trabajos.franiart@gmail.com**
-- ⚡ Fun fact... **Some fungi create zombies, then control their minds**
+- ⚡ Fun fact... **There are mushroom🍄 that can create zombie plants and control their minds.
+Creepy! isn't it?🧟‍♀️**

 Connect with me:
 <p align="left">